 There is quite a bit more to Google cloud security than you may realize

 Let me start by saying that I love Google G Suite.
-In fact, I’m pretty sure I’m no longer able to work for a company that doesn’t use it to do business.
+In fact, I’m no longer able to work for a company that doesn’t use it to do business.
 This post is by no means meant to scare anyone away from Google.
-It is, however, meant to inform system admins about the potential gaps in Google cloud security that they may be missing.
+It is, however, meant to inform system admins about the potential gaps in Google cloud security.

-Google takes security very, VERY seriously.
-But when we talk with IT leaders and some system administrators about their Google cloud security, we’ve found that there are some common misconceptions.
+Google takes security very seriously.
+But when we talk with IT leaders and system administrators about their Google cloud security, we’ve found some common misconceptions.
 Most importantly, Google is not responsible for your organization’s data security—you are.
 Many people think that they have outsourced cloud security to Google once they’ve made the transition to G Suite.
 Here is why that is dangerously incorrect.

 Cloud Security is Unique

 Many IT leaders we talk with think their data stored in the cloud is secure.
 Unfortunately, in the case of cloud security, what you don’t know can hurt you (and others).
 There are two critical misconceptions about cloud security:

 - Next-Gen Firewalls and/or Secure Gateways are sufficient to protect the cloud environment